-Quick answer: 10-day Germany itinerary covering Day 1, Day 2, Day 3 through Day 10.
+Quick answer: A classic 10-day rail route across Germany — Frankfurt and the Rhine Gorge, medieval Rothenburg on the Romantic Road, Munich with a Neuschwanstein day trip, then a high-speed ICE north to Berlin.
 Best months: May-September (warmest, longest days, beer gardens open).
 December for Christmas markets.
-Avoid November (gloomy + cold without Christmas markets)..
+Avoid November (gloomy + cold without Christmas markets).
 Total cost: US$1800-2800 mid-range / US$6000+ luxury per person.
-Excludes international flights..
+Excludes international flights.

 Ten days covers Germany’s classic four — 3 nights Berlin, 1 night Dresden or Nuremberg, 2 nights Romantic Road (Rothenburg + Bavarian villages), 3 nights Munich + Neuschwanstein Castle.
 Uses high-speed ICE trains.
 Built across 2 personal Germany trips.